-The envelopes of the measured strain in the longitudinal bars at the confined stem, confined flange, and unconfined flange are shown in Figure 211 through Figure 216.
+The envelopes of the measured strain in the longitudinal bars of the confined stem, confined flange, and unconfined flange are shown in Figure 205 through Figure 210.
 The profiles in these figures represent the maximum and minimum strains corresponding to peak drifts during the second cycles to 1.5 and 2% drift ratios.
 The overall maximum tensile strains in the No. 6 (19) bars of the confined stem occurred in T2 at 0.5 in.
 (13 mm) above the base of the wall, followed by T6.
-For a drift ratio of 1.5% (Figure 211), the longitudinal reinforcement of the confined stem of T6 shows a peak tensile strain at the base of the wall similar to that of T2.
-For a drift ratio of 2% (Figure 212), the maximum tensile strain at the base of T2 was nearly 8% (or approximately twice the maximum strain measured at a drift ratio of 1.5%), whereas for T6 the maximum tensile strain remained nearly proportional to the increase in drift ratio.
+For a drift ratio of 1.5% (Figure 205), the longitudinal reinforcement of the confined stem of T6 shows a peak tensile strain at the base of the wall similar to that of T2.
+For a drift ratio of 2% (Figure 206), the maximum tensile strain at the base of T2 was nearly 8% (or approximately twice the maximum strain measured at a drift ratio of 1.5%), whereas for T6 the maximum tensile strain remained nearly proportional to the increase in drift ratio.
 Note that the No. 6 (19) bars in the confined stem of T2 and T6 had similar tensile-to-yield strength ratio ($f_t/f_y = 1.15$ for T2 and $f_t/f_y = 1.18$ for T6) and bars in T6 did not exhibit a yield plateau.
-The envelope of minimum strains (compressive strains) recorded for the reinforcement in the confined stem were similar in all six walls except for T1 and T2 at the base of the wall showing strains of -0.005 at drift ratios of 1.5%.
-These large compressive strains are typically associated with concrete spalling at the tip of the stem.
+The envelope of minimum strains (compressive strains) recorded for the reinforcement in the confined stem were similar in all six walls except for T1 and T2 at the base of the wall showing higher strain values of -0.005 at drift ratios of 1.5%.
+These compressive strain values are typically associated with concrete spalling at the tip of the stem, which was typically observed to spall during the first cycle to a drift ratio of 1%.

-The maximum and minimum strain profiles of the No 6.
-(19) bars of the confined flange are shown in Figure 213 and Figure 214 for drift ratios of 1.5 and 2%.
+The maximum and minimum strain profiles of the No. 6 (19) bars of the confined flange are shown in Figure 207 and Figure 208 for drift ratios of 1.5 and 2%.
 Except for T2, the profiles for all walls are similar.
 The maximum and minimum strains for T2 were always positive (tensile strains) with values two to three times greater than those in other walls.
-As the target drift ratio increased from 1.5% to 2% (Figure 214), the maximum strains increased in proportion to the imposed drift ratio.
-Tensile strains did not concentrate at the base of the walls, except for T2, which experienced fracture of the No. 4 (13) bars located at the unconfined flange, see Huq et al. [37] for more details.
+As the target drift ratio increased from 1.5% to 2% (Figure 208), the maximum strains increased in proportion to the imposed drift ratio.
+Tensile strains did not concentrate at the base of the walls, except for T2, which experienced fracture of the No. 4 (13) bars located in the unconfined flange, see Hug et al. [38] for more details.

-Strain envelopes for the unconfined flange are shown in Figure 215 and Figure 216 for drift ratios of 1.5 and 2%.
-The maximum recorded reinforcement strain when the stem was in compression were similar at the base of the walls (2 in. or 51 mm above the base block) with the exception of T2, which had No. 4 (13) bars with the lowest tensile-to-yield strength ratio $(f_t/f_y = 1.10)$.
+Strain envelopes for the unconfined flange are shown in Figure 209 and Figure 210 for drift ratios of 1.5 and 2%.
+The maximum recorded reinforcement strains when the stem was in compression were similar at the base of the walls (2 in. or 51 mm above the base block) with the exception of T2, which had No. 4 (13) bars with the lowest tensile-to-yield strength ratio $(f_t/f_y = 1.10)$.
 For the stem in compression the profiles of the strain envelopes for T5 and T6 were similar to the strain profiles of other walls.